“Do you know someone who is interested in that place?” Mr. Tseng asked his wife.

 “Are you kidding me?
 Why would I want to miss a show?”

 Ehlo zoomed past the living room faster than anyone could imagine and grabbed the door just in time before it slammed shut.
 Chen Yi and Qiao Qiao–who were trying to follow Wallace before–had to dodge out of the way to prevent from getting hit.
-They couldn’t help but turned around to give the others a look before following Ehlo also.
+They couldn’t help but turn around to give the others a look before following Ehlo also.

 “Well?”
 Jacky asked the others.